isabella232/nudm-hack/README.md

 * Ingenuity
 * Team experience (is your team mainly newbies, or soon to be graduates?)

-## **What do I win?**
+## **What does the winning team win?**

-Bragging rights!
-Some awesome HS2 Swag!
-And $2,000 will be allocated to the NUDM fundraising totals to the dance-a-thon team or individual chosen by the tech challenge winners.
+The winning team will win bragging rights, awesome HS2 swag, and a total of $2,000 towards their NUDM fundraising goal!

 ## **Am I going to Disney World?**